jeffpar/pcjs/blog/_posts/2023/2023-02-16-is-the-living-computers-museum-dead.md

 I did not participate in those meetings, but the atmosphere in the building suggested that the overriding concern was how to make the museum more self-sufficient -- or at least less reliant financially on Vulcan.
 One big cost-cutting move involved transferring the museum's off-site inventory from a storage location in SeaTac to cheaper facilities in Arlington.

 Of course, the easiest way to cut costs is to eliminate staff, and on October 3, 2019, Vulcan did that, too.
 I think there were only around 25 LCM employees at that point, but they laid off another 4 or 5.
-Layoffs didn't stop at LCM either; the details were never discussed, but employees across all Vulcan businesses were laid off that day as well.
+Layoffs didn't stop at LCM either; employees all across Vulcan were laid off that day as well.

-A Vulcan Human Resources Manager sent a note the following day, saying that "yesterday was a hard day" for the entire company.
-Here's what the Chair of Vulcan was doing on that "hard day":
+Here's what the Chair of Vulcan was doing on that somber day:

 ![LCM 2019-10-03 Jody Allen]({{ site.archive.lcm.server }}/photos/2019/LCM-2019-10-03_Jody_Allen.jpg)